Lucus16/lisp-c-thesis/b/thesis.md

 [ TODO: Go through bookmarks ]

-[ TODO: EXPAND
-- [cmera] is another project that has similarly created a mapping from S-expressions to C syntax in order to use the power of Lisp for abstractions.
-  They use Common Lisp and macros however, which I find much harder to read, as well as making self-hosting impossible.
-]

 # Conclusions

 # Future Work

 [ TODO: EXPAND

 - Better self-hosting: Generate machine code, either from the C S-expressions or from another abstractions layer.
 A better step might be to build a simple VM.
 - More and better abstractions and static code analyses.
 Make it possible to